 Before Foreclosure or Selling, Plan Ahead

-A temporary fix, called the Mortgage Forgiveness Debt Relief Act of 2007, provides relief from debt forgiveness taxation for certain owner occupants and might expire prior to renewals.
-California laws are different for short sale taxation due to CA Civil Code 580e and mortgage letters issued by the IRS and on behalf of the Franchise Tax Board.
+A temporary fix, called the Mortgage Forgiveness Debt Relief Act of 2007, provides relief from debt forgiveness taxation for certain owner-occupants.
+This provision applies to debt forgiven in calendar years 2007 through 2017.
+California laws are different for short sale taxation due to CA Civil Code 580e.
 Seek out competent tax advisers to determine if you are exempt from taxation.